Moomins: Biographical interpretation

 Critics have interpreted various Moomin characters as being inspired by real people, especially members of the author's family, with Tove Jansson having spoken in interviews about the backgrounds of her characters and possible models for them.
 The first two books about the Moomins (The Moomins and the Great Flood and Comet in Moominland) were published in 1945 and 1946 respectively, and deal with natural disasters; they were influenced by the upheavals of war and Jansson's depression during the war years.
-The reception of the first two Moomin books was lukewarm at first; the second book received more attention than its predecessor, but sales figures were still poor.
-The third book, Finn Family Moomintroll, which was the first Moomin book translated into English, became the first international bestseller.

 Tove Jansson's life partner was the graphic artist Tuulikki Pietilä, whose personality inspired the character Too-Ticky in Moominland Midwinter.
+The names Tofslan and Vifslan (for Thingumy and Bob) were the pet names of Jansson and her theatre director lover Vivica Bandler, while the name Mymlan (The Mymble) echoes the slang verb mymla, "to have sex": she has at least 30 children.

 Moomintroll and Little My have been seen as psychological self-portraits of the artist.
 The Moomins, generally speaking, relate strongly to Jansson's own family – they were bohemian, lived close to nature and were very tolerant towards diversity.
 Moominpappa and Moominmamma are often seen as portraits of Jansson's parents Viktor Jansson and Signe Hammarsten-Jansson.
 Most of Jansson's characters are on the verge of melancholy, such as the always formal Hemulen, or the strange Hattifatteners, who travel in concerted, ominous groups.
-Jansson uses the differences between the characters' philosophies to provide a venue for her satirical impulses.
+Jansson uses the differences between the characters' philosophies to express her views.

+Goals

+Jansson's biographer, Tuula Karjalainen, writes that Jansson created Moominvalley as "an escape from the horrors of the Winter War and into the safety of childhood".

+She imbued the Moomin characters with multiple aspects of her way of thinking, including, according to posthumanist and queer analysis, a wide diversity of species including non-human life forms and a range of sexual and gender preferences.
+For instance, the dress-wearing Hemulens may be male or female.
+Commentators have noted that the Moomin family accepts people for themselves, something that queer readers have respected.

+Jansson commented in a 1983 lecture that she had "tried to tell [a story] about a very happy family.
+The Moomin family is happy in such an obvious way that they themselves don't even realize it.
+They are comfortable with each other and give each other freedom.
+Freedom to be alone, to think in one's way, to keep one's secrets until one is ready to disclose them.
+Not to give each other a bad conscience and to be able to experience responsibility as something fun and not just a duty."

+Reception

+The reception of the first two Moomin books was lukewarm at first; the second book received more attention than its predecessor, but sales figures were still poor.
+The third book, Finn Family Moomintroll, which was the first to be translated into English, became the first international bestseller.